At a Glance

 Understand the Role: Read the job description thoroughly to grasp the responsibilities and expectations of a Local Services Manager.
 Highlight key skills and experiences that align with the role.

-Tailor Your CV: Customise your CV to reflect relevant experience in managing teams and delivering services, particularly in the context of health or social care.
+Tailor Your CV: Customise your CV to reflect relevant experience in managing teams and providing services related to dementia care.
 Use specific examples that demonstrate your leadership and organisational skills.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for supporting individuals affected by dementia.
 Explain why you are drawn to this role and how your background makes you a suitable candidate.